Oregon Child Find Program

 A Free Appropriate Public Education must be available to all children with disabilities Cascade Virtual Academy (CVA) strives to identify, locate, and evaluate all enrolled children who may have disabilities as defined by Section 504 of the Rehabilitation Act or by the Individuals with Disabilities Education Act (IDEA).
 Section 504 defines a student with a disability as any student who has a physical or mental impairment that substantially limits one or more major life activities.
 Disability, as stated in IDEA, includes such conditions as hearing, visual, speech, or language impairment, specific learning disability, emotional disturbance, cognitive disability, other health or physical impairment, autism, and traumatic brain injury.
 The process of identifying, locating, and evaluating these children is referred to as Child Find.

 CVA regards gifted students as diverse learners who require a rigorous academic experience geared toward their individual needs.
-With intense focus on building robust and competitive skills for global success, CVA has a specialized learning program that seeks to serve talented and gifted (TAG) students.
+With an intense focus on building robust and competitive skills for global success, CVA has a specialized learning program that seeks to serve talented and gifted (TAG) students.

 As a public school, we will respond vigorously to federal and state mandates requiring the provision of a Free Appropriate Public Education regardless of a child's disability or the severity of the disability.
 To comply with the Child Find requirements, CVA shall have procedures in place to ensure that all children with disabilities—including children with disabilities who are homeless children or are wards of the state, and children with disabilities regardless of the severity of their disability, and who need special education and related services—are identified, located, and evaluated.

-Parent/Guardian permission and involvement is a vital piece in the process.
+Parent/Guardian permission and involvement is a vital pieces in the process.
 Once identified as having a "suspected disability" or identified as having a disability, CVA will ask for information about the child such as:

 How has the suspected disability or identified disability hindered the student's learning?